 Williston is a very small town located in the state of South Carolina.
 With a population of 2,861 people and just one neighborhood, Williston is the 112th largest community in South Carolina.

-Unlike some towns, Williston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Williston are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Williston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Williston is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Williston who work in office and administrative support (21.03%), sales jobs (15.38%), and healthcare suport services (9.81%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Williston has relatively fewer families with younger children, and/or college students.
 Combined, this makes Williston a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.